 \begin{que} Let $X$ be a compact K\"ahler manifold.
-Does the N\'eron-Severi part $\cM(X)_{\NS}$ of the movable cone coincide with the closed convex cone generated by classes of connecting family of curves? \end{que}
+Does the N\'eron--Severi part $\cM(X)_{\NS}$ of the movable cone coincide with the closed convex cone generated by the classes of a connecting family of curves? \end{que}